jacobemcken/jacobemcken.github.io/_posts/2025-01-03-how-my-jekyll-blog-became-a-clojure-adventure.md

 ---
 layout: post
 title: How my Jekyll blog became a Clojure adventure
 description: Exploring what it would take for Clojure to replace Ruby apparently takes you unexpected places.
+Could Clojure be used to replace Jekyll?
 image: /assets/img/a_clojure_adventure.png
 image_alt: "Midjourney prompt: A blogging adventure in the programming language Clojure.
 A scientific approach.
 Post-processing (GIMP): Overlaying a Clojure logo on top of the moon."
 categories: